openstack/ironic/README.rst

   https://github.com/stackforge/diskimage-builder, and this ramdisk can be booted on-demand.
 The agent is never run inside a tenant instance.
 - A **Database** and a DB API for storing persistent state of the Manager and Drivers.

+In addition to the two types of drivers, BMCDriver and DeploymentDriver, there are three categories of driver functionality: core, common, and vendor:

+- "Core" functionality represents the minimal API for that driver type, eg. power on/off for a BMCDriver.
+- "Common" functionality represents an extended but supported API, and any driver which implements it must be consistent with all other driver implementations of that functionality.
+For example, if a driver supports enumerating PCI devices, it must return that list as well-structured JSON.
+In this case, Ironic may validate the API input's structure, but will pass it unaltered to the driver.
+This ensures compatibility for common features across drivers.
+- "Vendor" functionality allows an excemption to the API contract when a vendor wishes to expose unique functionality provided by their hardware and is unable to do so within the core or common APIs.
+In this case, Ironic will neither store nor introspect the messages passed between the API and the driver.

 -----------
 Development